 The Compensation Report provides an overview of the remuneration principles and compensation systems of the HUBER+SUHNER Group.
-It describes how compensation is determined and contains detailed information on the compensation of the Members of the Board of Directors and the Executive Group Management in the fiscal years 2021 and 2022.
+It describes how compensation is determined and contains detailed information on the compensation of the Members of the Board of Directors and the Executive Group Management in the fiscal years 2022 and 2023.

-The Compensation Report fulfils the requirements of the Ordinance against Excessive Compensation in Listed Companies (OaEC), which has been in effect since January 2014.
-Furthermore, the Compensation Report fulfils the requirements of the Swiss Code of Obligations and the provisions set forth in the Directive on Information relating to Corporate Governance issued by SIX Swiss Exchange.
+The Compensation Report fulfils the requirements of the Swiss Code of Obligations (OR) and the provisions set forth in the Directive on Information relating to Corporate Governance issued by SIX Swiss Exchange.